TrueCloudLab/frostfs-http-gw/README.md

 ### Keys
 You can provide a wallet via `--wallet` or `-w` flag.
 You can also specify the account address using `--address` (if no address provided default one will be used).
 If wallet is used, you need to set `HTTP_GW_WALLET_PASSPHRASE` variable to decrypt the wallet.
-If no wallet provided, the gateway autogenerates a key pair it will use for NeoFS requests.
+If no wallet provided, the gateway autogenerates a key pair it will use for FrostFS requests.
 ```
-$ neofs-http-gw -p $NEOFS_NODE -w $WALLET_PATH --address $ACCOUNT_ADDRESS
+$ frostfs-http-gw -p $NEOFS_NODE -w $WALLET_PATH --address $ACCOUNT_ADDRESS
 ```
 Example:
 ```
-$ neofs-http-gw -p 192.168.130.72:8080 -w wallet.json --address NfgHwwTi3wHAS8aFAN243C5vGbkYDpqLHP
+$ frostfs-http-gw -p 192.168.130.72:8080 -w wallet.json --address NfgHwwTi3wHAS8aFAN243C5vGbkYDpqLHP
 ```

 ### Binding and TLS